uyuni-project/uyuni-rfc/accepted/00000-auto-generate-bootstrap-repositories.md

 Step 3: let `mgr-create-bootstrap-repo` use a configuration file.
 All commandline options should be possible to set via configuration file.
 This allows to influence the behavior even in automatic mode when it is not possible to change the commandline options.

+Setp 4: implement a locking mechanism to run only 1 instance of `mgr-create-bootstrap-repo` at the same time.

 To trigger the re-generation we implement the following algorithm: